ronnoche/moneyger/.docs/mny-1_project-setup.md

 - Missing assets or JS/CSS changes not visible:
   - The image precompiles assets at build time; rebuild (`docker compose build web`).

+- Dev emails not opening:
+  - Visit `/letter_opener` in development to view sent emails.

 ### Development Overrides (Optional)
 For a dev experience with live JS/CSS rebuilds and code mounts, add a `docker-compose.override.yml` that:
 - sets `RAILS_ENV=development`, mounts the app dir, and runs `Procfile.dev` processes.